 However, most long term research on weight loss practices ends up with “participants regaining on average 30% to 40% of their lost weight within 1 year, and longer-term follow-up (2–5 years) showing a gradual return to baseline weight levels or above”. #dietsdontwork

 Yet, the HAES approach targets something different: promoting behaviors that support health instead of intentional weight loss.

 In fact, randomized controlled clinical trials indicate that a HAES approach is associated (1) “with statistically and clinically relevant improvements in physiological measures (e.g., blood pressure, blood lipids), health behaviors (e.g., eating and activity habits, dietary quality), and psychosocial outcomes (such as self-esteem and body image), and that HAES achieves these health outcomes more successfully than weight loss treatment and without the contraindications associated with a weight focus”.

 “But”, you may be wondering, “what about all that evidence that being ‘overweight’ and ‘obese’ is unhealthy and can lead to disease?”.
 That’s what we’re about to punch holes into, right now.

 Why a HAES dietitian does not equate size with health

 To start off with, I highly recommend that you check out this video on size diversity to get a feel of why a weight-centric approach is based on false assumptions and can do more harm than good.

-I plan to cover this topic more in-depth later on, because the supporting evidence is astounding!
-But if you need evidence right now that weight doesn’t equal health, this article from the Nutrition Journal (that I’ve been frequently referencing here!) addresses, and ultimately debunks, the following assumptions that underline the conventional weight-focused approach:
+If you want to learn more about the set point theory of weight, check out this post.
+And if you need additional evidence that weight doesn’t equal health, this article from the Nutrition Journal (that I’ve been frequently referencing here!) addresses, and ultimately debunks, the following assumptions that underline the conventional weight-focused approach: